GoekeLab/bioinformatics-workflows/README.md

 - [Toil](https://toil.readthedocs.io/en/latest/)

 ## Contact and Call for Contribution
-Implementations were written by [Laura Wratten](https://github.com/lwratten).
+This repository was created by [Laura Wratten](https://github.com/lwratten).
 We very much encourage contributions by users of these workflows.
 If you would like to add an implementation for any of these workflow managers you can follow the [template](template/README.md).
 If you would like to suggest changes to any of the existing implementations, please raise an issue and submit a pull request.

+## Acknowledgements

+We would like to thank the following people for their contribution to this repository:
+- [Rob Patro](https://github.com/rob-p) for creating the RNA-Seq test data set